bio2kg/bio2kg-registry/README.md

 ./prepare_virtuoso_ldp.sh
 ```

-If you want to update the ElasticSearch endpoint data without stopping the stack, you can run this:
+🔁 If you want to update the ElasticSearch endpoint data without stopping the stack, you can run this:

 ```bash
 docker-compose run update-pipeline
 ```

-## Add a field the the registry
+## Add a field in the registry

 To add a new field to the Bio2KG registry, check the following files:

-1. In the `etl` folder python script: process and add the field value to ElasticSearch
+1. In the `etl` folder python script: get the field from the spreadsheet, process it, and add the field value to ElasticSearch
-2. In `server/server.ts`: add the field in the entry fields to add this field to the GraphQL query
+2. In `website/pages/api/graphql.tsx`: add the field in the entry fields to register this field in the GraphQL server query
-3. In `server/searchkit-react`: add the field to the GraphQL query used by the UI to retrieve data.
+3. In `website/components/index.tsx`: add the field to the GraphQL query used by the UI to retrieve data.
+3. In `website/components/searchkit/Hits.tsx`: add the field to the UI

 ⚠️ Make sure the id you are using for the field is the same everywhere! (it is case sensitive)